Chrysaor to take over Premier Oil, paying off Premier creditors

-The deal will fold one of the world’s oldest independent producers into a private equity-backed group as the sector faces declines in both demand and market appetite for oil stocks.
+The deal will fold one of the world’s oldest independent producers into a private equity-backed group that will be the British North Sea’s largest oil and gas producer.
+The sector is facing falls in both demand and market appetite for oil stocks.

 Chrysaor’s largest shareholder, Harbour Energy, is expected to own just over 39% of the merged company, which will stay listed on the London Stock Exchange.
 The deal still needs approval by regulators and Premier’s creditors and shareholders.